What Are the Odds? The Earth's Improbable Journey Through Time

 Astrapsis

-Astraspis one of the very first fish to navigate the waters.
-This lowly creature was just six inches long and weren’t efficient as far as life goes.
+Astraspis was one of the very first fish to navigate the waters.
+This lowly creature was just six inches long and wasn't efficient as far as life goes.
 They were slow and cumbersome in the waters.
 But they had one unique adaptation that set them apart from everything else in the seas.
 It was the first animal with a spine that was protective of a central nervous system.
 Although it is difficult to fathom, all living vertebrates today owe their existence to this tiny fish that could have fit into the palm of your hand.

 This creature endures cold water better than any other on the planet.
 Astrapsis also could adapt to the changes.
 Eventually, the first fish develop Jaws.
 This remarkable adaptation allowed them to take down prey, chew various types of food, and eventually allow hominids to speak.